andia89/MaraXEvolution/README.md

 The BOM for the controller board is divided into **SMD components** (suitable for JLCPCB's SMT service) and **Handsolder components** (precision parts, connectors, and the microcontroller to be sourced from Mouser/DigiKey).

 #### 1. SMD Components (JLCPCB SMT Service)
 These components have LCSC part numbers included in the BOM and can be assembled by the JLCPCB SMT service.
+Alternatively they can be of course hand soldered.
+These Resistors and Capacitors are mainly used for Pull-up/down, current limiting and filtering, as such their exact values are not that important.
+The transistors are mainly used for switching LEDs

 | Comment | Designator | Footprint | LCSC Part | Qty |
 | :--- | :--- | :--- | :--- | :--- |